04 Oct Fabien Cousteau

 By Victoria Adelaide | OCT 23.
 2017

-Victoria Adelaide: In June 2014, you lived for 31 days and nights underwater with a team of 5 others, surpassing your grandfather’s record.
+Victoria Adelaide: In June 2014, you lived for 31 days and nights underwater with a team of five others, surpassing your grandfather’s record.
 Is this something you would like to do again?
 If so, after what you’ve learned from Mission 31, are there things you would do differently and why?

 Fabien Cousteau: Mission 31 was unique in many ways and served as a benchmark to push further in ocean exploration.
 Undersea habitats offer so many advantages which only that kind of platform can give.
 Of course, we would have to rekindle the interest in building modern facilities in order to fathom a next generation undersea colony.
 There are myriads of opportunities such a modern structure would create that past (and present) habitats could not due to their technological limits of the time.